 Application Criteria

-Applicants must be enrolled as a full-time student at the University of Wollongong for the duration of this scholarship;
+Successful applicants must remain enrolled as a full-time student at the University of Wollongong for the duration of this scholarship.

-Applicants must be an Australian Citizen or Australian Permanent Resident.
+Applicants must be an Australian Citizen, New Zealand Citizen, Australian Permanent Resident or Australian Permanent Humanitarian Visa Holder.